-&lt;sup>47 White denotes Championship tees, yellow denotes men's tees and red denotes ladies' tees.
+47 White denotes Championship tees, yell projectes in tees and red denotes ladies' tees.

 Nationally, many driving range providers are updating their facilities with modern technology in a bid to increase demand, such as through the installation of automatic tees or via entertainment systems such as TopTracer and FlightScope.
 Such provision allows for users to simulate playing on courses across the world and provides ball tracking and statistical feedback.
 The driving range at Praire Sports Village is powered by TopTracer.